 Business Analytics, Data Analytics, Internet of Things Analytics, Data Science, Data Management, Data Governance, Data Operations & Security, Data Stewardship, Data Modeling, Machine Learning, Deep Learning, & Artificial Intelligence (AI)

-REGISTER for the January chapter meeting:
+REGISTER for the February chapter meeting (Now a Webinar):

 Speakers profiled for the Edmonton (Oct 23-26, Data Management Conference Canada 2019